facebookarchive/opencompute/AMD_server_V2/spec/readme.markdown

-# About this Specification
+# About the Roadrunner Specification

-This specification represents a proposal for consideration by the Open Compute community.
+The Roadrunner specification represents a proposal for consideration by the Open Compute community.
 Once it's approved by the Incubation Committee, it will become part of the OCP Motherboard Project.